Last Updated on March 18, 2021 by Lori

 There is also Snowshoe Package which includes a day pass to waterfalls, snowshoes, and snowshoe trail admission $26.50 Adults/$16.50 Children (ages 4-12) plus tax.

 Unfortunately, High Falls Gorge does not allow pets.

 Check the High Falls Gorge website for days and times as it varies from season to season.

-You will enter this cute gift shop (where we purchased awesome mugs), to pay for your ticket.
+Enter the cute gift shop (where we purchased awesome mugs), to pay for your entrance ticket.

-There is also the River View Cafe which not only has food, but also New York craft beer and wine.
+The River View Cafe not only serves food, but also New York craft beer and wine.